 - Use mittens to prevent infants from scratching their skin.

-- Apply a gentle moisturizer frequently to the affected areas, taking care not to get it in the eyes or nose.
+- Frequently apply a gentle moisturizer to the affected areas, taking care not to get it in the eyes or nose.

-- Ask a doctor before trying apple cider vinegar or bleach in the bath of a baby or child.
+- Ask a doctor before using apple cider vinegar or bleach when bathing a baby or child.

 - Colloidal oatmeal baths are generally safe for children, but keep the bath water out of their eyes.

-There is no cure for eczema, but people can often manage their symptoms with home remedies, including natural gels and oils, medicated baths, and dietary changes.
+Eczema does not yet have a cure, but people can often manage their symptoms with home remedies, including natural gels and oils, therapeutic baths, and dietary changes.

-If eczema is severe or does not respond to home treatments, it may be a good idea to see a doctor.
-Do so right away if a child or baby develops a new rash.
+If eczema is severe or does not respond to home treatments, a person may want to consult a doctor.
+People should always seek prompt medical attention if a child or baby develops a new rash.

-A doctor may prescribe steroid creams or other prescription medicines to treat the inflammation.
+A doctor may prescribe steroid creams or other prescription medications to treat the inflammation.